 O’Brien has given lectures, supervised workshops and organized exhibitions on architecture and lighting design in Japan, the Netherlands, Greece, England, Ireland, Sweden, Finland, Austria, Italy, Latvia and in the USA.
 He has also worked on theatre and dance projects, created a series of sculptures, installations and performances with light and exhibited his drawings, light sculptures and paintings in London, Berlin, Frankfurt, Leipzig, Chemnitz and Dresden.
 O’Brien studied architecture in London at the University of Greenwich and at the University of Edinburgh.
 During his time at Edinburgh he received a “Visiting Scholarship” to Columbia University in New York.

-Ruairi O’Brien is presently an associate professor for Architecture and Visual Design at the German University in Cairo where he teaches design studios, theory of architecture and lighting design.
+Ruairi O’Brien is an associate professor for Architecture and head of the Visual Design department at the German University in Cairo.
+He teaches design studios, theory of architecture and lighting design.
 O’Brien is also a member of the faculty’s accreditation and curriculum committee.

-Building for the future, Lighting and the built environment.
+Themes: Building for the future.
+Lighting and the built environment.
 The development of old and new towns.
-The architecture of museums.
-Memory and heritage.
+Educational buildings.
+The architecture of museums, memory and heritage.
+The effect of digitalisation on architecture and society.
+Art and Architecture.
 Drawing as architectural theory and communication.
-The art in architecture.
-The effect of digitalization on architecture and society.